 A few weeks ago this Chicago based photographer posted a rather negative and insulting post about a street photographer that operates in the same city.
 I happen to like the work of that guy too.
 It is different but interesting.

 Even if you have another opinion I don’t find it a good idea to trash somebody else on social media.
 After all, it says more about yourself than about the ‘victim’ of your rant.

 A few days ago he ridiculed a well know Asian street photographer looking down on him in a very negative way.

 A few weeks ago I noticed he liked one of my street photos and it was a pleasurable experience.
 I would have appreciated a small comment but hell, he is a busy guy.
 I got another like and then another.

 “I’ve been “Liking” images in my feed out of kindness lately.
 I need to stop doing that.
 It’s like feeding the pigeons, it just encourages more.” he wrote yesterday on his FB page.

 I did find that very sad.
-Apart of the value of a FB-like your are basically telling the world your “Like” is a fake.
+Apart from the value of a FB-like, you are basically telling the world your “Like” is a fake.
 You are telling the world you are not honest.
-I admit, a dislike button on FB would be nice but I am not sure if it would be appreciated but the users.
+I admit a dislike button on FB would be nice but I am not sure if it would be appreciated but the users.
 Hell, if I read or see something I don’t like I won’t comment, WordPress, Instagram or FB.
 The world won’t stop if I don’t like but at least I will be honest with myself and the person who did not get my appreciation won’t die.

-Showing work on social media, even if it is crap or stupid, means that person found the courage to show his or hers work.
-We do not deserve to be ridiculed by those whom think they have arrived at some important stage in their life.
+Showing work on social media, even if it is crap or stupid, means that person found the courage to show his or her work.
+We do not deserve to be ridiculed by those who think they have arrived at some important stage in their life.